civicrm/civicrm-dev-docs/docs/core/contributing.md

 Once you submit your pull request, CiviCRM's [Jenkins server](/tools/jenkins.md) will build a copy of CiviCRM and run tests against it, beginning with `PHP_CodeSniffer`.
 If tests fail, you will be able to follow a link to view details.

 Other developers may comment on your code, raising questions or concerns or marking the changes as approved.
 This is fine, but it is important not to hide important discussion.
-If substantive discussion occurs in a pull request, note it in Jira.
-If a pull request is closed in favor of another, explain that in Jira and mention the old pull request in the new one.
+If substantive discussion occurs in a pull request which has a separate ticket, make note of the discussion in the ticket.
+If a pull request is closed in favor of another, explain that in the ticket and mention the old pull request in the new one.

 The goal is that the next person working on this feature area shouldn't have to do a lot of archeology to figure out the motivations, concerns, and impact of your changes.